hakanensari/vacuum/README.markdown

         response.to_hash
     end

-Say you performed an item lookup.
+You performed an item lookup.
 Iterate over all items and errors.

     response.node("Item").each { |item| ... }
     response.node("Error").each { |error| ... }